atomist/sdm/README.md

 #### Push Mappings
-The core event that Atomist reacts to is a push.

-The `PushMapping` interface is used consistently to decide how to handle pushes.
+Let's now return to push mappings and goal setting.
+The `PushMapping` interface is used to decide how to handle pushes.
+Normally it is used via the DSL we've seen.

 ```typescript
 export interface PushMapping<V> {